bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-31-newsletter.md

-  software can use some sort of filtering method (e.g. [compact block filtering][topic compact block filters]) to find only blocks that are likely to have wallet-affecting transactions and iterate over that subset of blocks.
+  software can use some sort of filtering method (e.g. [compact block filtering][topic compact block filters]) to find only blocks that are likely to have wallet-affecting transactions and iterate over that subset of blocks. {% assign timestamp="58:49" %}

 - [BINANAs #3][] adds [BIN24-5][] with a list of specification repositories related to Bitcoin, such as BIPs, BOLTs, BLIPs, SLIPs, LNPBPs, and DLC specifications.
-Some specification repositories for other related projects are also listed.
+Some specification repositories for other related projects are also listed. {% assign timestamp="59:29" %}

 {% assign day_after_posting = page.date | date: "%s" | plus: 86400 | date: "%Y-%m-%d 15:00" %}
 {% include snippets/recap-ad.md when=day_after_posting %}